JReal2/LLM-RAG-Agent-Tutorial/README.md

 In refernce, this lesson will use the below
 - **Colab Pro**: To run jupyter notebook, You need to create Colab account.
 For finetuning LLM, Colab Pro will be needed.
-- **OpenAI**: To use ChatGPT LLM model, You need to create OpenAI API key
+- **OpenAI**: To use ChatGPT LLM model and API, You need to create ChatGPT account and OpenAI API key
 - **Huggingface**: For uisng LLM, Stable Diffusion-based model, You need to sign up Huggingface.
 In example, [Single Image-to-3D model](https://huggingface.co/spaces/stabilityai/stable-point-aware-3d)
 - **Ollama**: For using AI tools in open source LLM projects.
 You need to install NVIDIA cuda for run it.
 - **LangChain** with Vector DB: For RAG, langchain, chroma db etc will be used.
-- **Generative AI service** like Runway, Dream machine, Kling AI, Canva etc: For prompt engineering practice.
-If you want to use temp email due to privacy, refer to [temp mail](https://temp-mail.org/en/)
+- **Generative AI service** like Sora, Runway, Dream machine, Kling AI, Canva etc: For prompt engineering practice.
+If you want to use it temporarily and don't share your private, use temp email like [Temp Mail](https://temp-mail.org/en/).

 <img src="https://github.com/mac999/LLM-RAG-Agent-Tutorial/blob/main/4-2.llm-rag/rag-agent-chain.PNG" height="150" />